• Skip to primary navigation

 October 7, 2022 By Corey Meyers

-It’s a byproduct of a nationwide movement that’s been dubbed the ‘Great Resignation’.
-The mass exodus spiked in November 2021, when a record breaking 4.5 million Americans quit their jobs.
+The ‘Great Resignation’ phenomenon gained momentum in late 2021, when a record breaking 4.5 million Americans quit their jobs.
 And, in February 2022, another 4.4 million Americans quit their jobs.
-Industries taking the great hit include Accommodation and Food Services, which saw almost 7 percent of America’s food and beverage workforce walk off the job, leaving nearly a million job vacancies and restaurant operators scrambling to recruit new hires.
+This has left the industry grappling with a labor shortage crisis.
+The Foodservice Industry, which saw almost 7 percent of America’s food and beverage workforce walk off the job, left nearly a million job vacancies.
+Restaurant operators are now in a race to recruit new hires.

 “This is something the industry’s never seen before, but it’s been building up for a while.
 COVID was just the tipping point.
 People who had dedicated their lives to restaurants, me included, found themselves unemployed when the restaurants they were working for closed.
 So, out of necessity, they had to pivot, and many found other jobs that were more stable and paid better.”